Agile Leadership: Activating Curiosity in Yourself and Others

 In this interactive course, you will learn:

-- What curiosity is and why it is the must-have meta-skill for agility in our accelerating digital and changing world
+• What curiosity is and why it is the must-have meta-skill for agility in our accelerating digital world

-WHO SHOULD ATTEND?
-Anyone who has responsibility for or aspires to align, motivate, and organize people and teams to get unstuck and transform the seemingly impossible into the possible.
+Anyone who has responsibility for or aspires to align, motivate and organize people and teams to get unstuck and transform the seemingly impossible into the possible.
 This program is ideal for seasoned individual contributors and those who are either leading a team or a business unit.

-Live, Online: This program will take place on Tuesday and Friday, with 2 three-hour live, synchronous sessions that include small group breakout sessions and discussions, as well as experiential exercises.
-This version allows for spontaneous questions and answers for immediate clarification, real-time coaching, and real-world practice.
+Live, Online: This program will take place on Tuesday and Friday, with two 3-hour live, synchronous sessions that include small group breakout sessions and discussions, as well as experiential exercises.
+This version allows for spontaneous questions and answers for immediate clarification, real-time coaching and real-world practice.

 Alison Horstmeyer, PhD, MS, MBA, Adjunct Faculty, USC Marshall School of Business

-Always at the forefront of emergent technology, Dr. Alison Horstmeyer built next generation businesses for multi-billion entities such as Walmart, Dolby Laboratories, NBC Universal, Liberty Media, and Omnicom.
-Alison then transitioned from Fortune 500 executive to executive coach, talent development practitioner, and humanistic researcher.
+Always at the forefront of emergent technology, Dr. Alison Horstmeyer built next-generation businesses for multibillion-dollar entities such as Walmart, Dolby Laboratories, NBC Universal, Liberty Media and Omnicom.
+Alison then transitioned from Fortune 500 executive to executive coach, talent development practitioner and humanistic researcher.

-Her research focuses on curiosity and associated mental, emotional, and motivational attributes of agile leadership.
+Her research focuses on curiosity and the associated mental, emotional and motivational attributes of agile leadership.
 Alison is one of the emerging humanistic researchers pioneering research and application of workplace curiosity.
-Her work is published in various peer-reviewed journals and business publications including Forbes, CEOWORLD Magazine, and Chief Learning Officer.
+Her work is published in various peer-reviewed journals and business publications, including Forbes, CEOWORLD Magazine and Chief Learning Officer.

-Alison serves as the Director of Client Development and adjunct faculty for USC Marshall Executive Education and as the inaugural Research Fellow appointed to the USC Annenberg Center for Third Space Thinking in which she contributes empirical rigor and thought leadership to soft skills development.
+Alison serves as the director of client development and adjunct faculty for USC Marshall Executive Education and as the inaugural research fellow appointed to the USC Annenberg Center for Third Space Thinking in which she contributes empirical rigor and thought leadership to soft skills development.
 Alison regularly works with clients on leadership development, team performance and cohesion, and agile experimentation.
-She believes curiosity is innate in each one of us, we just tend to stifle it away.
+She believes curiosity is innate in each one of us; we just tend to stifle it.